 There were some moments I remember being on my hands and knees in prayer because I feared for my life inside an Indian taxi cab.
 We walked or used public transportation most of the time, but those few times we entered into a car, it was scary.
 People honking their horns all the time, swerving, driving dangerously close to other cars at high speeds.
 I felt the urge to ask my taxi driver on multiple occasions if it was against his beliefs to stay in his lane, cause he never did.

 Wet wipes are your best friend

 Our housing situation wasn’t the most ideal.
 By ideal, I mean that we were riding the struggle bus.
 There were a full two weeks where our building’s basement was flooded, and that made it impossible for us to have running water on the upper levels where our rooms were.
 In 102 *F heat, we could not take showers, flush toilets without using a bucket of water, or even brush our teeth.
-Luckily we had a stash of wet wipes that kept us clean and smelling semi-fresh.
+However, we had a stash of wet wipes that kept us clean and smelling semi-fresh.
 Things will come up and destroy your plans, things get lost or broken, and you might feel very overwhelmed at times.
 It’s important to remember that those moments are temporary and if you let them, they can turn a mostly optimistic trip into a disaster.
-It’s all about perspective.
+Ultimately, it’s all about perspective.
 I laugh about it now, and it’s a great story to bring up at any dinner table.
-I highly recommend the wipes.
+Without a doubt, I highly recommend the wipes.

 These are just a few of the many things that I learned.
 So if you were thinking of traveling overseas for more than just a couple weeks, do it.
 See what new things you can discover.
 (A Discipleship Training School is an excellent place to start)